 The presently six groups in the Department each have their own independent and strong research agenda, as well as performing collaborative research projects that are synergistic and focus on major challenges and complex scientific questions that require this scale and interdisciplinarity.

-The motivation of this theory group located inside an experimental department is to gain atomic level insight into key processes in the gas-phase, in solutions, at interfaces/surfaces and in nanostructures, which are inaccessible by other means.
-We employ predictive modelling techniques in close collaboration with experiments to calculate, understand and predict a wide range of materials properties.
+The motivation of this first principles theory group located inside an experimental department is to gain atomic level insight into key processes in the gas-phase, in solutions, at interfaces/surfaces and in nanostructures, which are inaccessible by other means.
+We develop predictive modelling techniques in close collaboration with experiments to calculate, understand and predict a wide range of materials properties. [more]